 Perhaps we might begin with the idea that measuring with precision how one kind of suffering compares with another may be beyond the capacity of mortals.

-Neil A. Lewis researched this article as a 2010 fellow at Harvard’s Shorenstein Center, which will publish a longer version on its website on February 1.
+Neil A. Lewis researched this article as a 2010 fellow at Harvard’s Shorenstein Center, which published a longer version on its website.